wp-plugins/social-fellow/readme.txt

 == Screenshots ==

 1. screenshot-1.png View of the panel of the plugin
-2. screenshot-2.png View of entry edit panel
+2. screenshot-2.png View of entry

 == Changelog ==